Domestic Abuse: Changing Your Life

 How to start

 Leaving an abuser can be dangerous.
 Often, the safest time to leave is soon after your abuser has made up with you.
 But you are the best judge of when to leave.
 Trust your instincts and get prepared.
 That way you can act quickly when the time is right.

-Pack an emergency “care package.”
-Include clothing, cash, a set of car keys, any daily medications, and important papers (such as birth certificates).
+Pack an emergency bag.
+Include clothing, cash, a set of car keys, any daily medicines, and important papers (such as birth certificates).
 Have a trusted friend keep these items for you.

 Locate a safe place to live.
-A friend’s house or a women’s shelter may offer refuge until you find a more permanent place.
+A friend’s house or a women’s shelter may offer protection until you find a more permanent place.

 Look into job training.
 Many women’s shelters provide job referrals and child-care services.

 Seek legal protection

 Domestic abuse is against the law.
 Find out what your rights are.
 Women’s shelters or hotlines can help you get started.

 You’re not alone

 Remember that you are not alone.
 Look to friends, family, religious leaders, and counselors for support.
 Women’s shelters and social services can also help.
 Check online for resources in your area or call this number: National Domestic Violence Hotline: 800-799-7233